 once considered vanishing like Atlantis.

-enterprise solutions and services provider, announced it has entered into an
+a worldwide enterprise solutions and services provider, announced it has entered

 (NASDAQ: INFM), www.infinium.com,

 another like provider, although mainly within different industry segments.
 In

 the agreement, each outstanding share of common stock will be converted into

 the right to receive $7.00 per share in cash.
 The agreement specifies that the